Is it a bumblebee?

 If you have answered yes to all of these, then you have a bumblebee.

-Now if you want to identify which species it is you can try the 6 common species first (don't forget there is a free e-book on the downloads page), then if that doesn't identify it, try the less common species and the cuckoo species.
+Now if you want to identify which species it is you can try the 6 common species first (don't forget there is an e-book on the downloads page), then if that doesn't identify it, try the less common species and the cuckoo species.